monmon-sitdown/voting-dapp/README.md

 ### Troubleshooting

 - **Contract Not Found:** Ensure that the Voting.sol contract is deployed to the same network that your React app is connected to.
 Check the network ID and contract address in `Voting.json`.
-- **Failed Transactions:** Ensure that your local blockchain is running and that the contract has sufficient gas to process transactions.
+- **Connection Issues:** Check that your local blockchain is running and your MetaMask wallet is connected to the correct network.